Caloric Intake, Running The Numbers For Health

 Firstly, let’s address the appropriate role of a physical trainer.
 A standard physical trainer focuses on fitness, exercise plans, and documentation of the client’s statistics and goals.
 Meal plans and diet management are the roles of registered dietitians, not physical trainers.

 Next, let’s take a look at the word “diet”.
 Its mislabeled definition derives from fast-weight-loss advertisements, plain and simple.
 Eating less and using meal replacements is a poor method for losing weight.
 Many also think that losing weight includes restricting the body’s food supply and caloric intake.
 This is counter-productive.
-Poor eating habits will cause the body to cannibalize muscles and store its fat as a reserve for survival.
-Truthfully, the word “diet” refers to how we eat each day, not its association with unhealthy means for shedding pounds.
+Poor eating habits will cause the body to cannibalize muscles and store fat as a reserve for survival.
+Truthfully, the word “diet” refers to how we eat each day, not its association with unhealthy means of shedding pounds.

 Caloric Intake, Know your RMRs

 Basically, long-term, low-calorie dieting is going to slow metabolism.
-For those already with low RMRs, caloric consumption needs to meet or exceeds their needs; otherwise, these already low RMR dieters may be setting themselves up for even more fat accumulation due to slowed metabolism.
+For those already with low RMRs, caloric consumption needs to meet or exceed their needs; otherwise, these already low RMR dieters may be setting themselves up for even more fat accumulation due to slowed metabolism.

-Those with high RMRs should maintain RMR minimum intake in order to avoid an unwanted loss of body (muscle) tissues through starvation.
+Those with high RMRs should maintain RMR minimum intake to avoid an unwanted loss of body (muscle) tissues through starvation.
 Low RMR individuals generally burn fewer calories during daily activity than high RMR individuals performing the same type of work.